grymmjack/QB64_GJ_LIB/IMGADJ/README.md

 ### Amount/Percentage Parameters
 - **Brightness**: 0-255 (amount to add/subtract)
 - **Contrast**: 0-100 (percentage change)
+- **BrightnessContrastNonBlack**:
+  - brightDir/contrastDir: "+" or "-" (direction for each adjustment)
+  - brightAmt: 0-255 (brightness amount), contrastAmt: 0-100 (contrast percentage)
+  - Only affects pixels that are NOT pure black (RGB 0,0,0)
 - **Gamma**: 0-100 (gamma multiplier = 1.0 + amount/100)
 - **Saturation**: 0-200 (percentage change)
 - **Hue**: 0-360 (degrees to shift)